kntim-dev/Portfolio_Website/README.md

  <h3><b>Welcome</b></h3>

 Hello and thank you for stopping by!
 I’m Kwabena D. Ntim, a seasoned Data Analyst & Engineer committed to transforming your raw data into strategic growth.
-Since 2016, I’ve partnered with clients across several industries mining, retail, healthcare, education, and beyond—to deliver insights that drive real results.
+Since 2016, I’ve partnered with clients across several industries mining, wholesale & retail, services , education, and beyond—to deliver insights that drive real results.

  <b>What You’ll Discover</b>